 Patient management

 The patient should be rested, and further adjunctive therapies can include cold bandaging, cold hosing, and topical NSAID’s.
 Joint lavage should only be considered in severe acute cases (<7 days) where the benefits of removing any non-integrated gel potentially outweighs the risks of contributing to the ongoing non-septic reaction active in the joint.
-[It is known that by 10 days the gel is fully integrated in the sub-intima of the joint capsule with a de novo (new) synovial cell layer over the top3].
+[It is known that by 10 days the gel is fully integrated within the sub-intima of the joint capsule with a synovial cell layer again forming over the top3].
 Veterinarians may consider the prophylactic use of systemic antibiotics, and should discuss with the owner that a response to treatment may take up to 2 weeks to occur.

 When to treat with 2.5% iPAAG